St Swithun Wells' Attendance & Punctuality Target is 97%

 In the unlikely event that at the end of the school day a child has not been collected and their usual contact numbers for emergency contacts are not current, the school may have to involve Social Services and the attached protocol will be followed.

-If a child is ill and unable to attend school the parent should ring and inform the school and this should then be followed up in writing by email or letter.
-If the school has not been contacted concerning a child’s absence the school will contact the parents by telephone after half past nine.
+If a child is ill and unable to attend school the parent should ring and inform the school by 9am that day and this should then be followed up in writing by email or letter.
+If the school has not been contacted concerning a child’s absence the school will contact the parents by telephone after 9.30am.